biplabro/Anomaly-Detection-LSTM-AutoEncoder/Anomaly-Detection/Anomaly-7300_8100-LSTM/Anomaly vs Sensor Fault/readme.md

 * import erronious dataset
 * create array of fault
-* Inject sensor fault as active HIGH and active LOW
+* Inject sensor fault as active HIGH or active LOW
 * feed the new dataset into LSTM algorithm &
 * see the anomay detection response